Zayuz/EosNotes/content/The World/Religions/Incarnates.md

-One [[numen]] who feasted upon the power of the [[Luminos]], they found themselves twisted and changed into something unlike themselves once it was done.
-Fighting the [[War of Dawn and Dusk]] amongst themselves, the Incarnates eventually won and had their people destroyed.
-Their enemies are now known as the [[Watchers]], [[Listeners]], and similar groups that guard the prisons of the [[High Ones]].
+They were once [[Numen]] who feasted upon the power of the [[Luminos]], and found themselves twisted and changed into something sinister and twisted.
+Fighting an unnamed war amongst themselves, the Incarnates eventually lost and were driven into hiding by their people.
+What remains of the numen are now known as the [[Watchers]], [[Listeners]], and similar groups that guard the  [[High Ones]] so that nothing like the incarnates may ever rise again.
+Each high one represents some negative aspect, and they all feature an aspect and name a single champion with several lieutenants at any given time.
+They can still pass for human under some circumstances, despite their monstrous nature.

+Later on, the [[Dawnborn]] defeated them again in the [[War of Dawn and Dusk]], which they used to conquer and enlighten Eos.
+Only Razikale remained undefeated, as she went into hiding when she realized they were bound to lose.

 Known Incarnates include:
 [[Razikale]], the Lady of Obsession.
 Her follows serve in the [[Cult of the Mirror]]